Below you will find educational materials, books and toys we have been enjoying.

 Zen🕉 Garden Meditation Sand Box

 Do you practice mindfulness with your children?
-A big part of Montessori education is teaching children to be mindful, respectful and ☮️peaceful, with oneself and others.
+A big part of Montessori education is teaching children to be mindful, respectful and ☮️peaceful with oneself and others.
+This Zen Garden (buy here) is a miniature version of a traditional Japanese meditative garden.
+Assorted stones and other objects provide visual interest and a counterpoint to the garden's serene patterns.

-All you need to participate in the art of Zen gardening:
+This introspective Zen garden is also a very simple DIY 🏡activity.
+What you will need to participate in the art of Zen gardening:

-- purified sand (you can even use polenta),
+- purified sand (you can also use polenta, amaranth or any other tiny grain),

-- small objects like marbles, polished rocks (we also added a starfish, shark tooth etc.),
+- small objects like marbles, polished rocks (we also added a starfish, shark teeth and intricate shells.),

 - a small rake,